wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-script-actions-linux.md

 Script actions are Bash scripts that run on the cluster nodes during provisioning.
 A script action is executed as root, and provides full access rights to the cluster nodes.

-Script Action can be used when provisioning a cluster using the __Azure preview portal__, __Azure PowerShell__, or the __HDInsight .NET SDK__.
+Script Action can be used when provisioning a cluster using the __Azure Management Portal__, __Azure PowerShell__, or the __HDInsight .NET SDK__.

-For an walkthrough of customizing a cluster using Script Actions, see [Customize HDInsight clusters using script actions](/documentation/articles/hdinsight-hadoop-customize-cluster).
+For an walkthrough of customizing a cluster using Script Actions, see [Customize HDInsight clusters using script actions](/documentation/articles/hdinsight-hadoop-customize-cluster-v1).

 ## <a name="bestPracticeScripting"></a>Best practices for script development